yopgaming/SIT.Core/README.md

 ## Summary

-The Stay in Tarkov was born due to Battlestate Games' reluctance to create the pure PvE version of Escape from Tarkov that was outlined in its early cycle.
+The Stay in Tarkov project was born due to Battlestate Games' reluctance to create the pure PvE version of Escape from Tarkov that was outlined in its early cycle.
 The project's aim is simple, create a Cooperation PvE experience that retains progression without the issues of Desync, Cheaters and dealing with other issues surrounding the live game right now.

 ## Coop